whuwuteng/WuLasLib/README.md

 ## version change log:
 ### v1.0 based on lastool(v2008)
-This version only imports read and write uncompress las file.
+This version only imports read and write **uncompress** las file.

 ### v2.0 based on lastool(v2021)
-This version only imports read compress/uncompress las file and write uncompress las file.
+This version only imports read **compress/uncompress** las file and write uncompress las file.

-Read the "extended number of point records" for the LAS1.4 file.
+Read the "extended number of point records" for the **LAS1.4** file.

 ## Example

-There are two example, in the [example folder](/example):
+There are two example in the [example folder](/example):

 + **LasFileExample** is an example to crop the las file.
 After compiling the code, there is a test example in the  [data folder](/data):